Skip to main content

 }

-1. Nationality of the Customer (Proof of Identity or POI)
+1. Nationality (Proof of Identity)

-2. Address of the Customer (Proof of Address or POA)
+2. Address (Proof of Address)

 curl --request POST \

---url https://api.sandbox.iron.xyz/api/customers/customer_id/identifications \
+--url https://api.sandbox.iron.xyz/api/customers/<customer_id>/identifications \

 --header 'accept: application/json; charset=utf-8' \